Kanokon OVA Anime Review

 On a purely technical level, the budget seems a little lower than the TV series--the coloring is flatter and the character art a hair simpler.
 Distant shots of characters also have an oversimplified, somewhat distorted style that you could call crude, though it kind of worked for me, and the crowd shots are nice--fully animated.
 Either way, the character animation remains good and there are some pleasant backgrounds.

 Combined with the evocative locations and situations, it's paradoxically better-looking than the TV series even though it has less to work with.
 As with the soundtrack, I wouldn't be surprised if the limited animation budget deserves credit for forcing the team at studio Xebec to come up with a more artistic presentation to compensate.
-I probably shouldn't be so surprised--their track record is extremely good, even when working with lackluster material.
+I probably shouldn't be so surprised--their track record is extremely good, even when working with lackluster material (the TV series was an unusual exception).

 The voice cast is the same as the TV series, which is to say relatively talented (excepting Nozomu's voice, which continues to be intentionally dead-flat).
 The secondary characters have more to do, which isn't a liability--they're fun and likable.